 Note, all our chicken dishes, including sandwiches, use chicken breasts, which we pound, then marinate in a Tuscany marinade, then char-grill.

 House Specials: Dungeness Crab Cakes, recommended by travel writer Gerry Frank as the best on the coast.
 Ours are simply, but well, seasoned, and are grilled in butter.
 From November through May, we request one day’s notice.
 In the summer only, we serve New Orleans Bouillabaisse, on our menu for over 40 years, a delicately seasoned tomato based soup, with white wine and saffron.
 We add local pink shrimp, fish and clams.
 Without the seafood the broth is vegan, and we offer the same bowl, meatless, for 10.00 off.
 Oysters are one of our best selling menu items, we serve more for our size of restaurant, than anyone else in Lincoln county, according to our supplier, Oregon Oyster co. on the bay road.
 We serve them two ways, lightly breaded and sauteed in butter, or deep fried in a blend of flours.
 Parmesan crusted fish is another very popular dish.
 A cornmeal, Parmesan, and flour mix is used to coat the fish which is then grilled in butter.

-Tomato-Mozzarella Caprese is another favorite.
-Tomatoes and Mozzarella are layered across the plate, and topped with olive oil and balsamic vinaigrette and our own basil pesto.
+Tomato-Mozzarella Caprese is a favorite appetizer.
+Tomatoes and Mozzarella are layered across the plate, and topped with extra virgin olive oil and balsamic vinaigrette and our own basil pesto.

 Dogs are welcome on our patio.